hexaxsoftwares/houx.js/README.md

 In addition to the basics, Pixel offers some advanced features that can enhance your development experience.

 ### Params
 You can pass Parameters  to your widgets to make them more dynamic and reusable.

+Params is a consistent way of passing state based datas from the parent down to the child widget

 Define the params option in the widget's options object and access them in the template using $params. validation can be a type function, or an object consisting of type , default, or required, and a validator method which returns a conditional boolean valuee.g
 ```javascript
 export default{